darkresq14/mediumclone_angular/README.md

 ## Hosting

 Using GitHub Pages to host the app.
-The app is hosted at https://darkresq14.github.io/mediumclone-angular/
+The app is hosted at https://darkresq14.github.io/mediumclone_angular/

-- build command: `ng build --output-path docs --base-href /mediumclone_angular/`

 ## General information about the project